Big (book): Reception and Awards

 Harrison was the first black woman to win the Caldecott Medal.
 After learning she would receive author and illustrator honor recognition from the Coretta Scott King Award she stayed up late hoping she might also get a Caldecott honor; she was completely surprised when she got the call the next morning telling her she had won the medal.
-The book was also a 2023 National Book Award for Young People's Literature finalist.
+The book was also a 2023 National Book Award for Young People's Literature finalist and was included in Rise: A Feminist Book Project's Top Ten of 2024.